PhilipDaniels/dotnetversioning/SetVersion/usage.md

 need to specify `CUR`.

-dnv can use either the traditional four-part .Net version number or the three-part SEMVER version numbering scheme favoured by dotnet/cli.
+dnv can use either the traditional four-part .Net version number or the three-part SEMVER version numbering scheme favoured by .Net Core.
 SEMVER is recommended.

 After the new version number(s) are determined, they are written to the `OUTFILE`. `OUTFILE` may be, and typically will be, the same file as `INFILE`.
 If no `OUTFILE` is specified then the new